lutraconsulting/input-docs/www/pages/settingup_forms_valuemap.md

 - The form will appear
 - Under **Data** tab, you can select the **Habitat type:** from the drop-down menu:

+**Note:** when you have a large list, Input will open the values in a full screen mode, where you can also search for the values.

 ![slider](../images/input_forms_valuemap.png)